-Prior to submitting an Application for Membership, all prospective applicants (including campuses of member institutions seeking separate accreditation) are required to attend two workshops: the Pre-Applicant Workshop and the Pre-Applicant Institutional Effectiveness Workshop (only one person from each institution is required to attend the Institutional Effectiveness Workshop).
-These workshops which are held over a two-day period are designed to:
+Prior to submitting an Application for Membership, all prospective applicants (including campuses of member institutions seeking separate accreditation) are required to participate in two virtual workshops: the Pre-Applicant Workshop and the Pre-Applicant Institutional Effectiveness Workshop.
+These workshops are designed to address the following:

-- Provide an understanding of the Commission and its accreditation procedures.
+- The organization of SACSCOC and the accreditation procedures.

-- Provide guidance concerning documentation with the Core Requirement and the standards addressing institutional effectiveness and planning.
+- Guidance concerning documentation of compliance with the Core Requirement and the standards in the Principles of Accreditation.

-Institutions may send a maximum of two persons to each of the two workshops.
+Institutions may register a maximum of two persons for each of the two workshops

 The institution should send one registration form listing both the person(s) attending the Pre-Applicant Workshop and the person(s) attending the Pre-Applicant Institutional Effectiveness Workshop along with the fee (see Registration Forms).